realdecoy/rdvue/docs/Notable-Files.md

 Public
 ------

- - Holds static files such as your index.html
+Holds static files such as your index.html

 Assets
 ------

- - Holds your static files such the images used throughout your application
+Holds your static files such the images used throughout your application

 Config
 ------

- - Holds the necessary configuration files for your application
+Holds the necessary configuration files for your application

 ###  env.dev.ts

- - Stores ENV variables used in development.
+Stores ENV variables used in development.

 ### env.prod.ts

- - Stores ENV variables used in production environment.
+Stores ENV variables used in production environment.

 ### env.ts

- - Stores general ENV variables used both in development and production.
+Stores general ENV variables used both in development and production.
 The env.ts also loads the appropriate environment variables depending on the application mode (development or production).

 ### register-service-worker.ts

 ### router.ts

- - Stores your application’s route definitions.
+Stores your application’s route definitions.

 ### shims-tsx.d.ts
-- Allows the use of .tsx files.
+Allows the use of .tsx files.
 Read more about this here.
 ### shims-vue.d.ts
-- Needed so that a .vue single file components can be used in a Vue typescript project Components
+Needed so that a .vue single file components can be used in a Vue typescript project

+Components
 ----------

- - Holds the folders for each component generated within your application.
+Holds the folders for each component generated within your application.

 Modules
 -------
-- Holds files that represent your declarative business logic and utilities used throughout your application.
+Holds files that represent your declarative business logic and utilities used throughout your application.
 These modules are not specific to any component or page and should instead represent concepts relevant to the application on a macro level.

 Entities
 --------

- - A subset of _modules_ (discussed above) that holds the definition of domain-specific _types & interfaces_ used across your project.
+ A subset of _modules_ (discussed above) that holds the definition of domain-specific _types & interfaces_ used across your project.

 Pages
 -----

- - Stores sub-folders containing the pages generated with your application.
+Stores sub-folders containing the pages generated with your application.

 Layouts
 -------

- - Stores your layouts (e.g Nav Bar) which are in multiple places across your application.
+Stores your layouts (e.g Nav Bar) which are in multiple places across your application.
 An RDvue generated app comes with a simple default layout (default.ts) file.

 Theme
 -----

- - tores CSS/SCSS files for theming your application.
+ Stores CSS/SCSS files for theming your application.

 Services
 --------

- - Stores application logic for API requests or fetching data.
+Stores application logic for API requests or fetching data.

 Store
 -----

- - Store sub-folder for the individual [Vuex](https://vuex.vuejs.org/) store modules generated within your application.
+Stores sub-folder for the individual [Vuex](https://vuex.vuejs.org/) store modules generated within your application.

 * * *